Please note: NAR's Board of Directors adopted the revisions effective July 1, 2018.

 14. What is needed to demonstrate that a REALTOR® is a subscriber to a different MLS?

 Each MLS can determine locally what proof is needed to demonstrate subscription to a different multiple listing service.
+Information provided by licensees can include invoices, receipts, letters of good standing, and other related information that can prove subscription to another service.

 15. Can the MLS charge for waivers?